-We often get email enquiries asking for advice in preparing the documents used to invite evaluators to prepare proposals to do an evaluation.
+We often get email enquiries asking for advice about preparing the documents used to invite evaluators to assemble proposals for an evaluation.

-These documents have a variety of labels including Request for Proposal (RFP), Terms of Reference (TOR), and Scope of Work (SOW).
-The advice below focuses on two important aspects in this: writing a good RFP/TOR, and sharing it in ways that will create the best pool of proposals.
+These documents have a variety of labels, including Request for Proposal (RFP), Terms of Reference (TOR), and Scope of Work (SOW).
+The advice below focuses on two important aspects of this: writing a good RFP/TOR and sharing it in ways that will create the best pool of proposals.

 How do I write a good TOR or RFP document?

 The Terms of Reference (TOR) or Request for Proposal (RFP) documents are an explicit statement of the resources, roles and responsibilities of the evaluators and the evaluation commissioner or manager.
-It should describe what is to be evaluated (the project, program, policy etc), as well as the purpose, scope, and key evaluation questions.
-In some cases, these include a suggested evaluation design; other times the evaluator is asked to develop this as part of preparing the proposal or explain how the design would be developed.
-(If you need some guidance in developing these, Step 2: Scope the Evaluation in our Managers' Guide will help you through the process).
+It should describe what is to be evaluated (the project, program, policy etc.) and the purpose, scope, and key evaluation questions.
+In some cases, these include a suggested evaluation design; other times, the evaluator is asked to develop this as part of preparing the proposal or explaining how the design would be developed.
+(If you need guidance in developing these, Step 2: Scope the Evaluation in our Managers' Guide will help you through the process).

 The ToR / RFP should also include reporting requirements, milestones or deliverables, time frames, and relevant contractual requirements.

-You can find some further guidance on how to develop an RFP via the links below, and when you are ready to start writing your document, have a go at using our GeneraTOR.
+You can find some further guidance on developing an RFP via the links below, and when you are ready to start writing your document, have a go at using our GeneraTOR.

 - The Managers' Guide: Step 3 Develop the Terms of Reference (ToR) - Further information and guidance on developing a TOR, including step-by-step instructions and examples.

-- Developing Terms of Reference – BetterEvaluation Rainbow Framework Option page with further guidance, tools and examples.
+- Developing Terms of Reference – BetterEvaluation Rainbow Framework Method page with further guidance, tools and examples.